lightdock/lightdock/docs/README.md

 - If the `init` directory exists, `lightdock_setup` makes use of the information contained in that directory.

 - The file `setup.json` is intended for reproducibility of the results, but not to be modified by the user.

+- Passive residue restraints are used only to filter or bias the orientations, but not considered in the scoring function.

 ## 3. Run a simulation